 Pricing

-There is no additional cost to deploy Confidential GKE Nodes, other than the cost of Compute Engine Confidential VM.
-However, Confidential GKE Nodes might generate slightly more log data on startup than standard nodes.
-For information on logs pricing, see Pricing for Google Cloud Observability.
+Additionally, Confidential GKE Nodes might generate slightly more log data on startup than nodes that aren't Confidential GKE Nodes.
+For more information about logs pricing, see Pricing for Google Cloud Observability.

 Before you begin